bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 - comments that imply that AI use is or will be mandatory (inside of Bevy or outside of it), or which otherwise disparage those who do not want to use it / think it should be used
 - insistently advocating for the use of AI, in general or with respect to specific practices / tools, in either Bevy's development or others' personal workflows
   - note that discussion of personal AI-related tools and practices should be contained to the `#machine-learning` channel on Discord to ensure others can easily avoid these discussions.
-  - engine-related conversation on adoption or abandonment of AI workflows should be similarly threaded.
+  - engine-related conversation on adoption or abandonment of AI workflows should similarly be threaded.
 - refusal to disengage from an argument with a specific individual after being asked to stop
 - broad negative generalizations about groups of people based on their views on or usage of or abstinence from AI
 - participating in or condoning harassment campaigns
-- unsubstantive negative comments or reactions in response to contributors or community members who disclose AI use
+- unsubstantial negative comments or reactions in response to contributors or community members who disclose AI use

 If you have frustrations or concerns with other community members' behavior or project-wide rules, come to the moderation team.
 We will try our best to resolve problems, even if it is a repeated pattern of subthreshold behavior!
 Once our decision has been made, do your best to respect it unless new problems have arisen.

-The following behaviors are permissible, when handled with social grace:
+The following behaviors are permissible, when handled with social grace and at the appropriate channels:

 - discussing the politics and current events of AI
 - discussing, in the general case, the role of AI in art